chisophugis/lbd/source/llvmstructure.rst

 CPU0 has three stage pipeline: Instruction fetch, Decode and Execution.

-.. todo:: Incorrect display 1.
-Instruction fecth 1.
-Decode 1.
-Execute

-#.
-Instruction fetch
+1) Instruction fetch

 -	Action 1.
 The instruction fetch: IR = [PC]
 -	Action 2.
 Update program counter: PC = PC + 4

-#.
-Decode
+2) Decode

 -	Action 3.
 Decode: Control unit decodes IR, then set data flow switch and ALU operation mode.

-#.
-Execute
+3) Execute

 -	Action 4.
 Execute: Data flow into ALU.
 After ALU done the operation, the result stored back into destination register.

 Replace ldi instruction by addiu instruction
 ++++++++++++++++++++++++++++++++++++++++++++

-I have recognized the ldi instruction is a bad design and replace it with mips instruction addiu.
+We have recognized the ldi instruction is a bad design and replace it with mips instruction addiu.
-The reason I replace ldi with addiu is that ldi use only one register even though ldi is L type format and has two registers, as :ref:`llvmstructure_f4`.
+The reason we replace ldi with addiu is that ldi use only one register even though ldi is L type format and has two registers, as :ref:`llvmstructure_f4`.
 Mips addiu which allow programmer to do load constant to register like ldi, and add constant to a register.
 So, it's powerful and fully contains the ldi